bdnkai/BNsPortfolio/README.md

 ## Unsolved / Bugs:

-- Contact Me Form has not been fully implemented but inputs and javascripts are in place and functional.
+- Contact Me Form has not been fully implemented but inputs and JavaScripts are in place and functional.

-- Flip card for Tomagotchi prodject still has a white border on "visit now button"

 - Visit Now button on portfolio page, has not been added in the event listeners (will include a functional button when the projects are more complete)